-If the machine is easily accessible, process critical, and has a good baseline vibration history, a loop power vibration transmitter can usually be easily specified that will provide a 4-20 mA loop to the PLC or other system.
+Product selection depends on three important pieces of information; machine accessibility, process criticality and baseline operating vibration.
+If the machine is easily accessible, process critical and has a good baseline vibration history, an LP sensor can usually be easily specified that will provide a 4-20 mA loop to the PLC or other system.
 In this scenario, if the machine goes into alarm, then a qualified vibration technician will be able to access the machine with a portable accelerometer and data collector to gather dynamic vibration data for diagnostic purposes.